 Set Notes: The set is broken down by rarity much like other TCG’s like Magic and Pokemon.
 Gold, Silver and Bronze represent Rare, Uncommon and Common.
 In MetaZoo: Cryptid Nation, the first 39 cards are Regular Gold (Rare) Holo cards and are part of the set.
 There are also 54 Reverse Holo cards where the foiling is reversed, but these are separate cards from the main 159 card set.

-As of early April 2021, the Kickstarter supply is the ONLY supply on the market.
+As of early April 2021, the MetaZoo Kickstarter supply was the ONLY supply on the market.
 According to MetaZoo, the 1st Edition Kickstarter print run consisted of the following:

 - 2,500 Booster Boxes (36 packs/box)

 - 1,000 Spellbooks (10 packs/box plus foil promos, tokens, map, etc.)

 - 2,000 Blister Packs (1 pack, 1 Mothman Promo, 1 Gold Coin)